gmu-msl/canute/README.md

 Canute was originally authored by Eric Osterweil and Glen Wiley as [libsmaug](https://github.com/verisign/smaug), from VeriSign, Inc.
-Canute is a fork of libsmaug, and is not maintained by Eric Osterweil eoster@gmu.edu
+Canute is a fork of libsmaug, and is now maintained by Eric Osterweil eoster@gmu.edu

 Also see Canute's [Thunderbird plugin](https://github.com/gmu-msl/canute-tbird-plugin).